Authority: Executive Vice Chancellor and Provost

 After the PTRC is elected, the department head shall provide them the names of the faculty to be reviewed that year.
 The department head shall also select a tenured faculty member to evaluate the teaching of each faculty member being reviewed; the teaching evaluation will be reviewed by the PTRC and the department head.
 The committee may set its own meeting schedule but must no later than March 1 submit to the department head reports about all the faculty under review.

 3.2.2 Determination of “Exceeds,” “Meets” or “Does Not Meet”

-Using the Statement of Faculty Responsibility (SME) as its benchmark, the standards in this Rule, and the material described in 3.4 as its evidence, the committee reviews the performance of the faculty member and submits to the department head its evaluation of whether the faculty member “exceeds,” “meets” or “does not meet” expectations.
+Using the Statement of Faculty Responsibility (SFR) as its benchmark, the standards in this Rule, and the material described in 3.4 as its evidence, the committee reviews the performance of the faculty member and submits to the department head its evaluation of whether the faculty member “exceeds,” “meets” or “does not meet” expectations.

 3.2.3 Report to Department Head

 The report will state whether the faculty member “exceeds,” “meets,” or “does not meet” expectations.
 If the committee finds that the faculty member “does not meet” expectations, it shall include in its report specific suggestions for helping the reviewed faculty member address the concerns raised by the review.

 The department head shall receive and examine the PTRC report on each faculty member under review, then using the Statement of Faculty Responsibility (SFR) as the benchmark, the standards in this Rule, and the material described in 4.4 as evidence, write his/her own report as to whether each faculty member “exceeds,” “meets,” or “does not meet” expectations.

 3.4 Material Submitted by Faculty Member under Review